joeyahines/website/static/raw_rst/1resume.rst

 Work Experience
 ---------------
+Blue Canyon Technologies - Flight Software Engineer - May 2021 to Present
+* Developed flight software for small satellite missions
+* Collaborated with mission operations to improve ground station capabilities

 Auburn University - Graduate Research and Teaching Assistant - August 2019 to May 2021
 * Command and Data Handling (CDHS) team lead for a cube satellite project
 * Collaborated with other team members to develop mission software